Resistin Mouse

 Resistin Mutant Human Recombinant

-9.9 kDa protein containing 93 amino acid residues, produced in E.coli.
-Mutant-Resistin has had a Cysteine residue mutated to prevent dimerization and possibly acts as an antagonist.
+This product consists of a 9.9 kDa protein containing 93 amino acid residues and is produced in E.coli.
+The mutant form of Resistin has undergone a Cysteine residue mutation to prevent dimerization, potentially leading to antagonist activity.

 Shipped with Ice Packs